qcoral/highway-dmv/site/docs/intro.md

 ## What the heck is this?

-EVERYTHING YOU NEED TO KNOW TO MAKE YOUR HACK CLUB PROJECTS BETTER
+EVERYTHING YOU NEED TO KNOW TO MAKE YOUR HACK CLUB PROJECTS BETTER.

+this is being updated right now.

 ## Why does this page exist?